-Importantly, while it is not a requirement of section 12N that the taxpayer must be obliged under the relevant contractual arrangement to effect the improvements, it is evident that as the improvements must be effected under a Public-Private Partnership; an agreement with the relevant sphere of government; or exempt entity or Independent Power Producer Procurement Programme, the improvements must be mandated by the relevant contractual arrangement.
-This means, in effect, that if the taxpayer is not mandated under the relevant contractual arrangement to effect the improvements, but nevertheless voluntarily decides to effect the improvements, the taxpayer would not fall within the ambit of section 12N.
+Importantly, while it is not a requirement of section 12N that the taxpayer must be obliged under the relevant contractual arrangement to effect the improvements, it is evident that as the improvements must be effected under a Public-Private Partnership, an agreement with the relevant sphere of government or exempt entity or Independent Power Producer Procurement Programme, the improvements must be mandated by the relevant contractual arrangement.
+This means, in effect, that if the taxpayer is not mandated under the relevant contractual arrangement to effect the improvements, but nevertheless voluntarily decides to effect the improvements, the taxpayer would not fall within the ambit of section 12N.41

-In the context of section 13 quat, section 12N has the effect that a lessee effecting improvement to a building which is owned by a party contemplated in section 12N will, as the deemed owner, be able to deduct an allowance on the costs incurred, provided that all the requirements of both sections are met.
+In the context of section 13 quat, section 12N has the effect that a lessee effecting improvements to a building which is owned by a party contemplated in section 12N will, as the deemed owner, be able to deduct an allowance on the costs incurred, provided all the requirements of both sections are met.

-Expenditure incurred by a taxpayer in completing an improvement on property owned by a qualifying third party is deemed to be the cost of the erection, extension, addition or improvement for purposes of section 13quat(2).
+Expenditure incurred by a taxpayer in completing an improvement on property owned by a qualifying third party is deemed to be the cost of the erection, extension, addition or improvement for purposes of section 13quat(2).42

-Example 14 - Improvements on a government-owned building and new erections on government-owned land
+Example 13 - Improvements on a government-owned building and new erections on government-owned land

-- a) Investor T entered into a lease agreement with a municipality to hire a municipality-owned building situated within a UDZ for a period of 10 years in order for Investor T to conduct business-related activities.
-According to the terms of the lease agreement, Investor T holds a right to use the building and is entitled, but not obliged, to make improvements to the building at the investor's own cost.
-Investor T effected improvements to the municipalityowned property at a cost of R200 000. - b) Under a Public Private Partnership contract, Bank U acquired the use of state-owned land located within a UDZ for a predetermined period.
-Bank U then erected an office block on the land with the intention of using it for its banking business.
+- a) Investor Q entered into a lease agreement with a municipality for the hire of a municipality-owned building situated within a UDZ for a period of 10 years in order for Investor Q to conduct business-related activities.
+According to the terms of the lease agreement, Investor Q holds a right to use the building and is entitled, but not obliged, to make improvements to the building at own cost.
+Investor Q effected improvements to the municipality-owned property at a cost of R200 000. - b) Under a Public Private Partnership contract, Bank A acquired the use of state-owned land located within a UDZ for a predetermined period.
+Bank A then erected an office block on the land with the intention of using it for its banking business. - c) Investor Z entered into an agreement with a provincial government under which Investor Z held a right to use a certain piece of land owned by that provincial government.
+The agreement stipulated that Investor Z may effect improvements to the land.
+It was agreed that Investor Z would erect a multi-purpose building in a UDZ for the use of the public for a minimum value of R20 million.
+Investor Z was entitled to 90% of the rentals paid by the public for the use of the building for a period of 10 years.
+However, owing to cost escalations the building cost R22 million on completion.